 Sophisticated treatment is employed, which considers different metastable O3* states as different species, with their energies and lifetimes obtained from accurate quantum scattering calculations.
 Population of the metastable O3* states is found to build up and then decay back to O2 + O through several possible channels.
 When different isotopes of oxygen are involved the channels become open at different energies due to the differences in quantum zero-point energies (ΔZPE) of different O2 molecules.

 Figure 1: Schematic for recombination processes forming 16O18O18O isotopologue.
 The PES (dotted line), quantum ZPE for each entrance channels and the

 ΔZPE are shown (not to scale).
 The experimental formation rates (relative to the formation rate of 16O16O16O ) for each channel are given at the top.
 Note one extra arrow in the

 ΔZPE energy range.

-Current group activities involve further theoretical study of this and other quantum phenomena using the semi-classical method.
+Current group activities involve further theoretical study of this and other quantum phenomena using the mixed quantum/classical method.
 Our purpose is to provide the most rigorous and complete description of the ozone forming reaction, including all associated isotope effects.
 Several other atmospheric reactions like

 should exhibit a similar isotope effect.
 These reactions will be studied as well.